rolldown/rolldown/web/docs/contrib-guide/test.md

 In `/packages/rolldown`:

-- `yarn test` will run rolldown tests.
+- `pnpm test` will run rolldown tests.
-- `yarn test:update` will run and update the tests' status.
+- `pnpm test:update` will run and update the tests' status.

 ### Rollup behavior alignment tests